RatJuggler/developer-portfolio/README.md

 3. Building some sort of back end to serve the data and using that from a further evolved set of templates.
 4. Expanding the back end and building a front end using a web component framework.

 I've completed some outline designs using static pages and from those built a template version.
-I've also built the skeleton of a
-Java service using Spring, and I'm currently integrating this with the templates.
+I've also built the two Java services using Spring, and I'm currently integrating these with the templates.

-Content for the site will include:
+Content for the site includez:

 - Profile - Short introductory paragraph about myself with some social media links.
 - Skills - Table highlighting my hard & soft skills with option to sort, filter and mark items.